python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/12_databases.md

 SQL is the main language used to communicate with databases.
 Most data breaches occur because of a SQL-based vulnerability like SQL injection/SQLi.

+### NOTICE OF NON-FUNCTIONALITY: Website with Data is not available.
+The program below calls this website: data.fcc.gov, but it is not available as of Nov 16, 2023.

+Therefore, the program below, in its current form, will not operate.

 ### INSTRUCTIONS:
  - a) If using MS VSCode, install the VSCode extension SQLite Viewer,
  - b) type and run the python program (below), and